Manaslu Circuit Trek - 14 Days

 Porter for Manaslu Larkya La Pass: Hiring a porter is optional but highly recommended for a more comfortable trekking experience.
 A porter can carry up to 20 kg and is shared between two trekkers.
 The porter service costs around USD 240 per person.

 You can get Manaslu Circuit Trek group discounts by joining our fixed-departure group.
+For a complete breakdown of permits, guide fees, transportation, accommodation, and food expenses, see our detailed Manaslu Circuit Trek Cost Guide.
 Conquer the Manaslu Trek; limited spots are available for 2026 and 2027.
 Book your trek with Global Adventure Trekking.

 • Book 6 to 12 months in advance and get 10 % off